rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 ## Initial Setup

-* If you haven't already, launch the Microbiome Helper VirtualBox and open this tutorial within Ubuntu
+* Open this tutorial within the Microbiome Helper VirtualBox
 * Download the tutorial data and place it in:

 Create a new directory that will store all of the files created in this lab.